mars/event-driven-functions/README.md

   * For a plugin named `example`, the source file must be located in `lib/plugin-example.js`
 * **npm packages in `node_modules/`**
   * Plugin names are resolve to an npm package name
-  * The `salesforce-cdc-connector-plugin-` name prefix is required in the package name
+  * The `salesforce-data-connector-plugin-` name prefix is required in the package name
-  * For a plugin named `example`, the npm package must be named `salesforce-cdc-connector-plugin-example`.
+  * For a plugin named `example`, the npm package must be named `salesforce-data-connector-plugin-example`.

 #### Observe function signature